joncampbell123/dosbox-x/README.md

 Like DOSBox, it emulates a PC necessary for running many MS-DOS games and applications that simply cannot be run on modern PCs and operating systems.
 However, while the main focus of DOSBox is for running DOS games, DOSBox-X goes much further than this.
 Started as a fork of the DOSBox project, it retains compatibility with the wide base of DOS games and DOS gaming DOSBox was designed for.
 But it is also a platform for running DOS applications, including emulating the environments to run Windows 3.x, 9x and ME and software written for those versions of Windows.

 DOSBox-X is open-source and totally free of charge to use and distribute.
-It is released under the GNU General Public License, version 2.
+It is released under the [GNU General Public License, version 2](COPYING).

 For more information about DOSBox-X, please read the user guide in the [DOSBox-X Wiki](https://github.com/joncampbell123/dosbox-x/wiki).

-(Please always use the latest version of DOSBox-X from the [Releases page](https://github.com/joncampbell123/dosbox-x/releases))
+(Please always use the latest version of DOSBox-X from the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page)

 This project has a Code of Conduct in [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), please read it.

 Brought to you by: joncampbell123 (Jonathan Campbell)

+New information will be added to this README over time.

 Notable features in DOSBox-X